JohnstonDD-557/primitives-converter/README.md

-# UPDATE: This project will not be maintained anymore.
-This is because Wargaming is now using .geometry and will remove .primitive functionality.
-I have created a new repository for my .geometry converter project

 # BigWorld Model Converter(.primitives)
 This is a Blender addon designed to be able to import and export World of Warships' .primitives+.visual files, designed for mod authors.